mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

     * __user__:  user profile templates

 <br>
 Finally lest focus a bit on the stack of tools which will be used in this application.
 Obviously back-end is Flask and gunicorn, to the front-end I would like to use two popular frameworks:  [Twitter Bootstrap 4][twb4] to make page responsive and nice without having to write extensive CSS and [Material Design for Bootstrap][mdb], to make things more beautiful.
 For Bootstrap framework we will need two files: `bootstrap.min.css` and `bootstrap.min.js`.
-Additionally we can add standard JQuery library `jquery-3.2.1.min.js`.
+Bootstrap relies on jQuery, a JavaScript framework that provides a layer of abstraction in most common JavaScript operations (i.e. element selection, events handling).
+Therefore we should also add latest JQuery library `jquery-3.2.1.min.js` to our files.
 For MDB we will need `mdb.min.css`, `mdb.min.js` and `popper.min.js`.
 They will spice up our web site and give lots of good solutions and JavaScript functionalities to it.
 Files should be placed in appropriate static sub-folders:

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ tree .